 Valentine’s Day Crêpes: Two Ways

-Croque Madame Crêpe
+Savoury Croque Madame Crêpe

-For my savoury crêpe recipe, I made a Croque Madame Crêpe.
+For my savoury Valentine’s Day crêpe recipe, I made a Croque Madame Crêpe.
 This crêpe has eggs, ham, cheese, a little bit of mustard to make it extra French.
 I love the presentation of the crêpe since it’s a little bit different and outside the box.
 This crêpe requires a little bit of assembly and some baking time in the oven, but I guarantee that it’s delicious and that you or your loved one(s) will really enjoy this on Valentine’s Day morning…or any time of the year!

-Strawberry Compote Crêpe
+Sweet Strawberry Compote Crêpe

 Right now, strawberries are not in season here in British Columbia so I opted to use frozen strawberries for this recipe.
 They taste just as good as fresh ones and are packed full of flavour.
 To accent the strawberry flavour, I used some freshly grated lemon zest.
 You would think something simple like lemon zest would not add that much to recipe, but you can definitely notice a difference if you omit the lemon zest.
 It’s not as bright and flavorful, so I highly recommend using it!